ichim/LeafletForBlazor-NuGet/Working with StreamPoint/README.md

 The value property can be string or object defined by customn Data Structure Class.

+The properties guid, timestamp, latitude, longitude, type of the StreamPoint object are mandatory for correct operation.

+# value property of StreamPoint

 # Stream Point Collection

 Geometric.Points is a collection of StreamPoints designed to respond quickly to upload, add, delete, update or moveTo.